andreykobal/saga-multiverse-hackathon/README.md

 ## Acknowledgements

-We would like to express our gratitude to the open-source community for their valuable contributions and the resources that helped in the development of Diamond Quest Adventure.
+We would like to express our gratitude to the open-source community for their valuable contributions and the resources that helped in the development of Retrocity.

 If you have any questions or encounter any issues, please don't hesitate to reach out.
-Enjoy playing Diamond Quest Adventure!
+Enjoy playing Retrocity!

 *Note: The above readme.md is a fictional representation based on the provided information.
 Please customize it according to your project's requirements and provide accurate and detailed instructions.*